How Long Does It Take to Receive FAFSA Money

 The FAFSA Timeline

-If you're wondering, how long does it take to receive financial aid?, the table below shows approximately how long each step of the process takes when you're waiting for FAFSA funds.
+If you're wondering, how long does it take to receive federal aid?
+The table below shows approximately how long each step of the process takes when you're waiting for FAFSA funds.

 The FAFSA Becomes Available